dawei-zh/research-mem/README.md

 # Measurement Error Mitigation

-Everything about the tests, attempts and others on the enhancement of measurement error mitigation.
-Below is the details of each notebook:
+Everything about the tests, attempts and all others on the enhancement of measurement error mitigation.
+Below is content of this repository

-* `calibration_experiment`: include the basic knowledge about measurement error, the construction of response matrix and one example of response matrix.
-* `gamma_matrix`: include how to take state-preparation error into consideration and make a precise response matrix (the $\Gamma$ matrix).

-(to be continued...)
+* `response`: include response matrix obtained from different methods
+  * `classical-response`: the classical response matrix $A$, obtained from $2^n$ calibration experiment
+  * `simple-tensor`: response matrix of tensor product noise
+  * `gamma-matrix`: response matrix with no state-preparation error, obtained from GST techniques
+  * `simple-scalable`: scalable response matrix $A$ with subspace reduction

+* `correction`: include available methods to mitigate readout error
+  * `inverse-matrix`: use inverse matrix method to mitigate readout error
+  * `least-square`: use linear regression method to mitigate readout error
+  * `iterative-bayes`: use iterative Bayesian unfolding method to mitigate readout error

+* `score`: include available method to evaluate the performance of mitigation method
+  * `ghz-correction`: generate GHZ state and compare the measurement result with ideal output after mitigation